 What a wild journey we’ve been on these last three years.
 2020 started with abounding optimism, only to promptly go off the rails when the pandemic hit.
 Then came 2021, very much in the shadow of COVID, but ultimately bringing optimism with hopes of new vaccines.
 And then came the ‘Great Resignation’, with rapidly escalating prices and wages leading to endless budget revisions.
 Finally, in 2022, the Fed brought the hammer in the form of the fastest-ever rise in interest rates, driving the worst combined stock and bond market returns in 90 years.
-Dare we hope that 2023 might finally offer a semblance of normalcy?
+Is it possible that 2023 might finally offer a semblance of normalcy?

 This week brought positive news as the U.S. inflation slowed for the sixth straight month in December.
 Some economists believe the Covid pandemic-era work-from-home trend may be a contributing factor, as workers opt to accept smaller raises as a tradeoff for working from home.
 According to Steven J. Davis, an economics professor at the University of Chicago Booth School of Business, “The opportunity to work from home adds to the amenity value of a job.
 Just like working in a nicer office would make a job more desirable.”